My anxiety disorder has been an active part of my life for a long time….about twenty years or so.

 I have always felt guilt so easily my entire life.

 For some reason I seem to think that I am responsible for the happiness of any person that has ever come into contact with me.
 If a person is experiencing any kind of upset in their life and I can be linked to that within six degrees of separation, I will feel enormous guilt that I have a really hard time letting go of.
 I will rehash and replay my role in what happened.
-I will mentally beat myself up and blame myself and feel heaviness in my chest…..you know the feeling….that awful weight of dread.
+I will mentally beat myself up and blame myself and feel the heavy weight of dread in my chest.

 It wouldn’t be so bad if I could just blame and beat myself up for a day or two and be done with it.
 But that is not the way it goes down with me.
 Not at all.

-It may get buried under a pile for months at a time, but it always seems to find its way back to the top at some point in time, usually when I am least expecting it.
+It may get buried under a pile of other files in my head for months at a time, but it always seems to find its way back to the top at some point in time, usually when I am least expecting it.

 I can pretty much find something to feel guilty about on a daily basis.

-I have 5 kids so I am constantly thinking I have just said or done something to ensure them a lot of expensive therapy when they are adults, and I find myself apologizing all the time over things I probably shouldn’t apologize for.
+I have kids and I am often thinking I have just said or done something to ensure them a lot of expensive therapy when they are adults, and I find myself apologizing all the time over things I probably shouldn’t apologize for.

 I still feel guilty about things that happened when I was a child…..things that I have absolutely no reason to feel guilt over.
 I logically know that I cannot be held responsible for things I did when I was 6.
 But the guilt still lives on.